Agusherbo/Agusherbo/README.md

 <h3> 👨🏻‍💻 &nbsp;About me </h3>

 - ❤️ &nbsp; Passionate about food, data science and technology.
-- 🎓 &nbsp; Degree in Food Science and Technology at the University of Buenos Aires.
-Now, studying Data Science at SoyHenry.
+- 🎓 &nbsp; Degree in Food Science and Technology at the University of Buenos Aires and graduated from Data Science degree at Henry.
 - 💼 &nbsp; Open to new job opportunities and collaborative projects data related.
 - 🌱 &nbsp; I am in continuous training and learning new technologies.